Lokelma Patient Tips

 - Medicines that interact with Lokelma may either decrease its effect, affect how long it works for, or increase side effects.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

-- Lokelma can decrease the absorption of other oral medicines and reduce their effectiveness.
+- Lokelma can change the absorption of other oral medicines and reduce their effectiveness or increase toxicity.
 In general, if you are taking other oral medications, you may need to take them either 2 hours before or 2 hours after you take Lokelma.
-Ask your doctor or pharmacist for advice.
+Ask your doctor or pharmacist for advice about how to take Lokelma if you take other medicines.

-Lokelma interacts with over 18 medications, and most of these interactions are considered moderate in severity.
+Most of the Lokelma interactions are considered moderate in severity.
 Common medications that may interact with Lokelma include:

 atazanavir